lpodo/portfolio2/docs/DEV-CONTEXT.md

 **Cleanup:** after any operation that could orphan a ticker (full sell, delete position, delete agg, rename ticker via edit, delete portfolio), call `cleanupAlertsForTickerIfUnused(ticker)`.
 It drops the registry entry if no live (non-sold, non-archive) or watchlist positions of that ticker remain. `moveToArchive` does NOT need cleanup — positions are already sold before they move.

-**Archive context hides the alerts UI** (expanded row + edit form).
-Without this, editing a ticker's alert from a closed archive row would silently affect active siblings of the same ticker.
+**Sold positions hide the alerts UI** (expanded row + edit form + dots), gated by `p.sold` alone.
+A sold position's price is frozen (`sellPrice`); its alerts would test against a live ticker price that no longer applies to it.
+Archive positions are always sold, so this covers them too — there is no separate archive-context check.

 **Dots on sold positions:** all dot render sites use `getAlertDotsHtmlForPosition(p)`, which returns empty string when `p.sold`.
 The base `getAlertDotsHtml(alerts)` knows nothing about positions.